Want to learn some simple tricks to maximize the way you use WordPress? You’ve come to the right place!

 That’s all folks … for now!

-There are so many ways to maximize and streamline your WordPress user experience.
+There are so many ways to make use of WordPress Support to maximize and streamline your user experience.
 Did we miss one tip or trick that should definitely be on the list?
 Let us know in the comments!